mr-zwets/upgraded-SHA-gate/README.md

  2) Trust-minimized bridge only usable for LPs, not normal users
  3) Contract does not check voting period which makes the setup insecure
  4) Impossible OP-return requirement
- 5) A total of 3 operators is perceived as too few
+ 5) Has just 3 operators with only 1 needed to propose a withdrawal

-**The first three are major issues**, the fourth seems to be an attempted solution for issue three and the fifth can easily be solved with the extra space enabled by native introspection.
+**The first three are major issues**, the fourth seems to be an attempted solution for issue three and the last problem makes the mechanism a lot less secure.

+Just like the Smart BCH teams
+[official plan for V2](https://smartbch.medium.com/the-plan-for-sha-gate-v2-1f1567f08db0) this version also has a m-of-n multisig of elected enclaves sign off on withdrawals in a first step.
+Crucially different is the second step where validators have the option to block the withdrawal.
+In the official version this is done by yet another group of elected enclaves which would have to stake and face slashing for misbehaving.
+This proposal builds further on V1, where BCH miners are the validators who have the option to block malicious withdrawals.

+The rest of the document will go in more detail on the improvement to V1 and some discussion about possible issues that were raised.
+A full comparision with the plan for a bridge without miner voting will be a different document.

 ## New architecture

 The first problem comes from the modular architecture of having Liquidity Providers (LPs) create separate SHA-gate contract to bridge a large sum each time.
 Instead you can have a reusable bridge which can bridge funds to SBCH many times and can process many withdrawals from SBCH back to the mainchain.